Rhea-Braithwaite/IntrotoIM/finalProject/README.md

 ### Start Screen, Help Screen and End of Level Screens

+**Start Screen**

 For organization, I decided to add a start screen that displays the game title, two circles which represent the different songs, and a help circle.

 ![](media/images/StartScreen3.png)

+**Help Screen**

-To figure out the functionality of the game, I added a help screen that the user can see.
-The instructions are visible once the mouse is over the the help circle.
+For the user to figure out the functionality of the game, I added a help screen.
+The instructions are visible as long as the mouse is over the the help circle, in the top right hand corner of the screen.

 Demo of Start Screen and Help Screen

 ![](media/gifs/intro.gif)

+**End of Level Screen**

 After having all the notes with fall, the song is completed.
-And I decided to have an end of level screen to signifies that the song is completed and the score, as well as bonus is displayed.
+And I decided to have an end of level screen to show that the song is completed.
+On this screen the score, as well as bonus is displayed.
 To show the percentage of how well the user did, I added stars.
-Each star represents a third of the score.
+Each star represents a third of the score, and for every third, if the sscore falls into this region the star is filled.
+Otherwise the str is empty.
 I also added two buttons, one for restarting the song, and another for returning to the main menu.

 ![](media/images/EOLScreen2.png)

 ### Second Song

-I began the game with one song, Twinkle, Twinkle, Little Star and used a text file to store the song notes and their corresponding lengths.
-I made another text file to store the notes and lengths of Jingle Bells.
+I began the game with one song, Twinkle, Twinkle, Little Star, and used this to figure out the functionality of the game.
+A text file was used to store the song notes and their corresponding lengths.
+I made another text file to store the next song's notes and lengths, Jingle Bells.

 ### Music